aszilagyi/tabnetviz/docs/userguide.md

 ~~~

 The exclamation mark at the end of the format string is to force the
 layout algorithm to keep the position fixed.
+For this to work, the
+`overlap` graph attribute must be set to `True` as shown.

 Often, the attributes to combine are not in the table but need to be
 created first by using a mapping.
 In this case, non-Graphviz